Work with Adventure Treks

 - College graduate strongly preferred

-- Wilderness First Responder and CPR
+- Wilderness first responder and CPR certifications

-- Several years experience working with teenagers
+- Several years experience working with young people

-- Several years experience leading wilderness programs
+- Several years experience in outdoor education and leading wilderness programs

 - Expertise in Leave No Trace principles

-- A clean driving record
+- Maintain a clean driving record with no major infractions

 - Dynamic work environment